 Welcome to my travel post covering the best Vientiane things to do.
-But first, please enjoy this brief introduction to the beautiful city of Vientiane Laos.
+But first, please enjoy this brief introduction to the beautiful capital city of Laos.

 In modern times, Laos has made economic progress and its population has grown to 760,000.
 Signs of economic progress include Vientiane attractions such as SE Asian Games in 2009, ASEAN conference in 2016 and also the annual Lao Music Awards.